ebi-pf-team/interproscan6/README.md

 #### YAML file

-Configuration of the `interproscan-6` pipeline is achieved via a YAML file.
+Configuration of the `interproscan-6` pipeline could be achieved via a YAML file.
 A template configuation is provided within `interproscan-6`: `input.yaml`.

 **Configuration parameters:**